google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 The index.txt file indicates which export files are available for a mobile device to consume.
 The index file contains relative path names for available archives.
-A client is typically given two configuration items for pointing at a server
+A client is typically given two configuration items for pointing at a server.

+Mobile app developers are strongly encouraged to make these two values remotly configurable so that they can be changed without requiring an application update.

 * The absolute location of the index.txt file
 * The absolute base path to which the relative data in the index file should be appended